 This topic recommends refunds in cases where changes to the program or Applicant Guidebook have a material impact on applicants.
 See Topic 2: Predictability for further discussion of measures to support predictability when such changes are needed.

 This topic provides implementation guidance regarding refunds in the case of applications not approved because of name collision risk.
 Further discussion of name collisions and the work of the Name Collision Analysis Project is included under Topic 29: Name Collisions.

+Topic 35: Auctions: Mechanisms of Last Resort / Private Resolution of Contention Sets affirms with modification Implementation Guideline F from 2007.
+The modification states that resolution of contention between applicants must be in accordance with Terms and Conditions.

+Topic 20: Application Change Requests includes a recommendation to allow application changes to support the settling of contention sets through business combinations or other forms of joint ventures.
+Existing language in the Terms and Conditions would likely need to be reconsidered in light of this recommendation.

+Topic 6: RSP Pre-Evaluation includes implementation guidance that it may be appropriate to require an RSP to agree to a more limited set of click-wrap terms and conditions when submitting their application for the pre-evaluation process.

 Deliberations and Recommendations: Application Processing